Seti-ab/To-Do-List-App/README.md

 - Responsive: The project's responsive layout ensures that it scales effortlessly from desktops to tablets and smartphones, providing a consistent and user-friendly experience regardless of the device.

-- PWA : The project's PWA capabilities deliver a more app-like experience.
+- PWA : The project's PWA capabilities provide a more app-like experience, making it accessible on mobile devices as well.

 ## Installation and Setup Instructions
 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.